Skip to main content

 Instead of “I would like to apply for this role,” write “Your team’s need for clean front-end delivery and reliable website updates matches the work I have done with [JavaScript], [CSS], and [CMS].”

-Swap broad claims for proof.
-Pick two examples that show how you built, fixed, tested, or improved something, then name the tool, the action, and the result in one clean sequence.
+Replace broad claims with proof.
+Choose two examples showing how you built, fixed, tested, or improved something, then name the tool, the action, and the result in one clear sequence.

 See what to include